mtvbrianking/oauth-negotiator/readme.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/mtvbrianking/oauth-negotiator/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/mtvbrianking/oauth-negotiator/?branch=master)
 [![StyleCI](https://github.styleci.io/repos/177835567/shield?branch=master)](https://github.styleci.io/repos/177835567)

-OAuth negotiator is a PHP package that will help you acquire, and refresh your access tokens automatically per request to the OAuth server.
-So you don't have to worry about non-existent or expires access tokens.
+OAuth negotiator is a PHP Guzzle HTTP v6.X Client [Middleware](http://docs.guzzlephp.org/en/stable/handlers-and-middleware.html) that will help you acquire, and refresh your access tokens automatically per application request to the [OAuth2](https://tools.ietf.org/html/rfc6749) server so you don't have to worry about non-existent or expires access tokens.

-This package works by tapping into each **Guzzle HTTP Client** request via [middleware](http://docs.guzzlephp.org/en/stable/handlers-and-middleware.html).
-Then checks if the request has an authorization header.
+This package works by tapping into each request.

+- Firstly, it checks if the request has an authorization header; if present, proceed to execute the request.

-- If not, then it uses the available access token in storage and add it to the request authorization header.
+- Else, if the request has no set authorization header, then it uses the available access token in storage and adds it to the request authorization header.

-- If no access token is present, a new access token will be requested for from the server using the main grant type specified.
+- If no access token is present in storage, it shall request for a new access token from the OAuth server using the main grant type specified.

-- If the existing access token is expired, it will request for a new access token using the Refresh token grant if specified.
+- If there's an existing access token in storgae, but it's expired, and a refresh token grant was specified, it shall try to refresh the expired access token using the available refresh token.

 **Grant types**:
 The package supports four grant types out of box, that is; Client Credentials, Refresh Token, Password, and the Authourization Code grant type.
 But you can implement your own custom grant type.

 **Token storage**:
-The package also comes with a file base token persistent storage, but you may still implement your custom persistent storage like say a session based storage.
+The package also defaults to a file based persistent token storage, but you can still implement your custom persistent storage, say a session based token storage.

 ### [Installation](https://packagist.org/packages/bmatovu/oauth-negotiator)